ashutosh17dec/ashutosh17dec.github.io/index.md

 ## About Me

-I am a 2nd year Ph.D. student in Cognitive Systems Lab, Northeastern University.
+I am a 3rd year Ph.D. student in Cognitive Systems Lab, Northeastern University.
 My primary advisor is Prof. <a href = "https://web.northeastern.edu/deniz/">Deniz Erdogmus</a>.
 My primary area of interest is in the intersection of signal processing, control and Machine learning.
+I work on the intersection of signal processing and machine learning.
+I’ve always been fascinated by the ease with which humans process information and make decisions.
+My research involves developing machine learning models that can recognize patterns in time series data to help us understand the behavior of complex systems.
+My key projects involve designing machine learning models to discover emerging patterns in human behavior through the analysis of bio-signals.
-I closely collaborate with Prof. <a href = "https://cos.northeastern.edu/people/lisa-barrett/">Lisa Feldman Barrett</a> on developing machine learning models to study the emerging patterns in human behaviour and emotion.
-I also work with <a href = "https://scholar.google.com/citations?user=6h7b0fAAAAAJ&hl=en">Jennifer Dy</a> on theoretical machine learning.
+I closely collaborate with Prof. <a href = "https://cos.northeastern.edu/people/lisa-barrett/">Lisa Feldman Barrett</a> to study the emerging patterns in fMRI datasets explaining human behaviour and emotions.
+I also work with Prof. <a href = "https://www.khoury.northeastern.edu/people/matthew-goodwin/">Mathew Goodwin</a> to develop machine learning models that can help predict psychological state of the patient from bio-signals collected using wearable devices.

 I received my Masters of Science (M.Sc.) in Electrical and Computer Engineering (ECE) at Northeastern University in May 2021 and Bachelor in Technology (B. Tech.) in Mechatronics (Minor.
 Robotics) from Manipal Institute of Technology in 2019.
 Aside from my current research I am extremely passionate about robotics and autonomous vehicle.